minxie97/city-explorer/README.md

 Finish time: 11:52

 Actual time needed to complete: still not totally complete. errors not all there plus needs a lot of polish on the rendering side.

+Name of feature: Rendering real weather data and movie data

+Estimate of time needed to complete: 2+ hours

+Start time: 6:00pm

+Finish time: 10:30

+Actual time needed to complete: Actually only took about 1 and a hours.
+Took a big break.
+A lot easier compared to yesterday.